Xingyuze/Xingyuze.github.io/README.md

 # Xingyuze.github.io
+Hello,
-Hello I'm Xingyuze
+I'm Xingyuze
-Hice to meet you
+Hice to meet you.